-7.13.
-Quad I/O Word Fast Read (E7H)
+7.12 Quad I/O Word Fast Read (E7H)

-The Quad I/O Word Fast Read command is similar to the Quad I/O Fast Read command except that the lowest address bit (A0) must be equal 0 and there are only 2-dummy clocks.
+The Quad I/O Word Fast Read command is similar to the Quad I/O Fast Read command except that the lowest address bit (A0) must equal 0 and only 2-dummy clock.
 The command sequence is shown in followed Figure 13.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.